• Skip to primary navigation

 Combining ingredients

-Into a 250° F oven the pecans went for an hour and 15 minutes.
+I cooked the coated pecans in a preheated 250°F oven for an hour and 15 minutes.
 Every 15 minutes, I stirred the nuts to ensure that the coating was completely dry.
-I removed the nuts from the oven, and cooled them completely.
+I removed the nuts from the oven and cooled them completely.

 Southern Candied Pecans